ConservationInternational/trends.earth/README.md

 ### Development version

-Add instructions on installing from github...
+TODO: Add instructions on installing from github...

 ## License